 Try and determine how quickly you may need these funds in an emergency and how you would be able to transfer, withdraw or use these funds.

-Since you might be forced to use an emergency savings account as a transactional account in an emergency, a money market account may be a great option – assuming the APY is competitive with the top savings accounts available.
-But there is nothing wrong with having your emergency funds in a savings account either, since there should be a way to get those funds into a transaction account if needed.
+Since you might be forced to use an emergency savings account as a transactional account in an emergency, a money market account can be a good option here – assuming the APY is competitive with the top savings accounts available.
+But there’s nothing wrong with having your emergency funds in a savings account either, since there should be a fairly easy way to get those funds moved into a transaction account, if needed.

-- How to save money: 10 ways to reach your savings goals
+- How to save money: 21 savings tips you can use to reach your financial goals

 - How to budget money: Tackle your debt and start saving

 - How her emergency fund saved this financial planner from financial disaster